 Claimant Employees – we have all seen TV shows where a claimant walks into court with a neck brace and a phony story about slipping in a grocery store.
 Unfortunately, those who abuse the workers’ comp system make it more difficult for employees who are genuinely injured and unable to work.

 Employers – the flip side of the coin is employers who make seek to deny legitimate claims by injured employees using legal loopholes and other questionable methods.
 It is the responsibility of employers to act in good faith when protecting their employees.

-Attorneys – while we are all pleased that both the frequency and severity of workers compensation claims are continuing to lessen with time, that creates a difficult situation for law firms which practice exclusively workers’ compensation law.
+Attorneys – while we are all pleased that both the frequency and severity of workers’ compensation claims are continuing to lessen with time, that creates a difficult situation for law firms that practice exclusively workers’ compensation law.
 Many firms have responded by trying to make more money per case, which has led to questions of proper ethics in the legal community of billing for more hours and/or with higher rates for the same work.

 Red Bank Bad Actor Lawyers Discuss Impact on Workers’ Compensation Regulations

 The good and bad news when discussing bad actors is the trickle-down impact which can be seen in additional legal regulations that are intended to protect both employers and employees.
 For example, most or all of the following New Jersey statutes have come as a result of previous fraudulent or unethical conduct:

 - It is unlawful for an employee to be terminated or discriminated against because he or she files a workers’ compensation claim.
 Before regulations were passed against these terminations, there was nothing stopping employers from simply firing injured employees